-Confused about student loans?
-Check out our glossary at the bottom of the page!
-There’s also a whole section dedicated to the different types of repayment plans available for federal and private student loans so that you can choose the perfect option for you.
+There’s also a whole section about the different types of repayment plans available for federal and private student loans.
+Use this student loan comparison below to choose the perfect option for you.

 Types of Student Loans for Undergraduates